What's All the Rage about Little Pieces of Gold and Silver?

 Even though small gold and silver coins have been getting serious traction with the public recently, the notion of fractional coins actually goes back centuries to the time when the Spanish real (ree-AHL, or coin of the realm) would literally be cut into “pieces of eight” to enable smaller transactions.

 Full-ounce gold coins are great for storing significant amounts of wealth and potentially for purchasing big-ticket items, but they're not so useful for smaller transactions.
-That's where smaller gold coins/rounds come in handy.
+That's where smaller gold coins/rounds come in handy for accumulating a gold barter kit.

 They have a number of other uses as well.
 For example, it's much easier for folks on a limited budget to accumulate gold if they don't have to spring for a full ounce at a time.
 That's why 1/10 oz gold is a key part of our monthly savings plan.